+To demonstrate your proficiency in English communication, Middlebury will accept results from the TOEFL IBT, IELTS or Duolingo’s English Test (DET).
 Middlebury has no minimum score that would automatically eliminate an application.
-The average internet-based TOEFL score for matriculating students is 109.
+The average TOEFL score for matriculating students is 109.
 For IELTS, successful candidates typically receive a score of 7.5 or higher.

 Middlebury meets 100% of the demonstrated financial need of any student we admit, U.S. or international.
 Middlebury is need-aware in its admission of international students.
 International students seeking financial assistance must apply for aid at the time of applying for admission to Middlebury, and by the deadlines indicated on our website.
 Applications for financial assistance from international students submitted after admission to Middlebury will not be accepted, nor will they be accepted for any of their four years of enrollment at Middlebury.
 The Office of Student Financial Services has additional information and resources regarding financial assistance for international students.